 Bureau of Land Management, New Mexico.

-New: Kasha-Katuwe Tent Rocks National Monument remains closed due to COVID-19.
+April 13, 2021 update: Kasha-Katuwe Tent Rocks National Monument remains closed due to COVID-19.
 The Bureau of Land Management in coordination with our partners in the gateway community of Pueblo de Cochiti will be transitioning to a day use reservation system when it is safe to reopen the Monument.
 Check back for details as you plan your visit.

 The Kasha-Katuwe Tent Rocks National Monument is a remarkable outdoor laboratory, offering an opportunity to observe, study, and experience the geologic processes that shape natural landscapes.
 The National Monument, on the Pajarito Plateau in north-central New Mexico, includes a national recreation trail and ranges from 5,570 feet to 6,760 feet above sea level.
 It is for foot travel only, and contains two segments that provide opportunities for hiking, birdwatching, geologic observation, and plant identification.